Gitche Manitou: Other tribes

-Shawnee: WishemenetouGitche Manitou has been seen as those cultures' analogue to the Christian God.
+Gitche Manitou has been seen as those cultures' analogue to the Christian God.
 When early Christian (especially French Catholic) missionaries preached the Gospel to the Algonquian peoples, they adopted Gitche Manitou as a name for God in the Algonquian languages.
 This can be seen, for example, in the English translation of the "Huron Carol".

 Related spirits

 Spirits who were either aspects of Gitche Manitou or lesser spirits under Gitche Manitou include: